JuliaLang/julia/doc/src/manual/types.md

 different from the one defined with the `struct` keyword and vice-versa, if both types have the same name and the declaration was done in the same namespace.

-As an example, declaring a type with name as `Point` using `struct` is also equivalent to the type declared with name as `Point` using `mutable struct`.
+As an example, declaring a type with name as `Point` using `mutable struct` does not distinguish it from the type declared with name as `Point` using `struct`.
 Trying to declare these both in one namespace will throw an error:
 ```jldoctest
 julia> struct Point
            x